ashayraut/oauth-transactiontokens-for-agents/draft-oauth-transaction-tokens-for-agents.md

    services within the call chain to implement fine-grained access control policies for agent-based workflows.
 Specifically, it does not provide adequate information about the AI agent's identity or its initiating entity, limiting transaction traceability.
+With this extension, Transaction Tokens will carry agent identity information which will help in better traceability for AI Agent's actions deep down the web service graph connecting multiple web services involved in completing a transaction in distributed systems.

    This document defines two new contexts within the Transaction Token to address these limitations: